sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 The other thing that frustrates me about reporting vulnerabilities is when they're only superficially addressed.
-Maybe enough to stop me properly exploring the extent of the problem.
+Just enough to stop me digging any deeper.
-When the front door is open you can make a case for security in depth by pointing out consequential weaknesses, and asking for them all to be fixed, but too often the reaction is to just close the front door.
+When the front door is open you can make a case for security in depth by pointing out consequential weaknesses behind the door and asking for them all to be fixed, but too often the reaction is to just close the door.
 So what happens when somebody else finds an open window?

 [bracketed paste]: <https://en.wikipedia.org/wiki/Bracketed-paste>
 [sandbox]: <https://meta.stackexchange.com/q/3122/227423>